All Episodes

 Let's go back.

-The audio soundbite, Tuesday night on hardball, David Schuster talking to Susan Rice, the Messiah's foreign policy advisor, and Schuster says, would the uh would the campaign support imposing economic sanctions on Russia as some Republicans are calling for?
+And Schuster says, would the campaign support imposing economic sanctions on Russia as some Republicans are calling for?

-By reviewing all aspects of our bilateral relationship with Russia as Senator Obama has advocated, we'll be able to take account of what steps are appropriate.
+By reviewing all aspects of our bilateral relationship with Russia, as Senator Obama has advocated, we'll be able to take account of what steps are appropriate.

 But here's the thing, David.